Music is a world within itself, with a language we all understand.

 People will go to the mat in defending or slaying some music, yet when asked to describe why they might have these staunch opinions, they will find it next to impossible to go beyond phrases like “I like it” or “It’s got a good beat, I’ll give it a 96.”

 Thanks to electronics, we can enjoy music much more easily than our ancestors.
 In the time of Haydn and Mozart, one needed to either create sound or travel to a place where the music was being created.
 Today, we can have several weeks worth of continuous sounds in our palm; moreover, where can one go and not hear music?
-It’s in our medical offices, shopping venues and is used as a backdrop for most of our activities.
+It’s in our medical offices, shopping venues, and it is used as a backdrop for most of our activities.
 In some ways, music is at an all time “cheap”.

 That having been said, for me, there are few activities that I do that bring me as much joy as listening to music.
-While the majority of music that is consumed by an American listener is fairly “low fi,” there have been marvelous innovations and improvements to audio gear that can render the 1960’s sound of McCoy Tyner’s piano, or a field recording of a Balinese gamelan, with incredible fidelity and warmth.
+While the majority of music consumed by an American listener is fairly “low fi,” there have been marvelous innovations and improvements to audio gear that can render the 1960’s sound of McCoy Tyner’s piano, or a field recording of a Balinese gamelan, with incredible fidelity and warmth.

 So, we’re going to take some time in some of our upcoming newsletters to share some thoughts on listening and our listening choices.
 Items like digital vs analog, best streaming services, audio gear, auditorium acoustics, helpful vendors, and listening rooms will all get some time.